Late Summer Charcuterie Picnic

 My rhubarb relish is a tasty condiment to this type of meal.

 Green grapes and blueberries round out the fruit component.
-The blueberries are fresh picked from the Tryon Blueberries U-pick.
-We are lucky to have them not far away as they have late season varieties of blueberries so we have fresh local berries through September.
+The blueberries are fresh picked from a local blueberries u-pick.

 My staple of oatcakes can be used as either a savory or sweet aspect to the meal.
 Spread an oatcake with a bit of rhubarb relish and add some meat and/or cheese, and you have a savory bite.
 Or, eat them plain as cookies.
 They’re good either way.